JupiterOne/sdk/docs/integrations/development_guide.md

 ### **Developing the Integration**

+In this Development Guide, we will walk you through the initial steps of getting your integration up and running.
+Along the way, we will provide tips and tricks to ensure your success.
+JupiterOne has a number of open source projects that provide an easy-to-use framework for creating a new integration, including the code found in this SDK project.

-This guide will go through building a small integration with [DigitalOcean](https://digitalocean.com) using examples that can be applied to the integration you are building.
+In this guide, we will create a small integration with [DigitalOcean](https://digitalocean.com) using examples that can be applied to the integration you are building.

+#### **Integration Configuration**

 Every integration builds and exports an `InvocationConfig` that is used to execute the integration.

+[//]: # 'TODO: Add reference or link to document showing integration execution'

-In the new integration you just created you can see the `InvocationConfig` exported in [`src/index.ts`](https://github.com/JupiterOne/integration-template/blob/057d8b60dd1e47dcdc4010da973578f28ef99522/src/index.ts#L9-L14)
+In the new integration you created you can see the `InvocationConfig` exported in [`src/index.ts`](https://github.com/JupiterOne/integration-template/blob/057d8b60dd1e47dcdc4010da973578f28ef99522/src/index.ts#L9-L14)

 **`/src/index.ts`**